mlswg/mls-protocol/draft-ietf-mls-protocol.md

 In general, symmetric values are referred to as "keys" or "secrets" interchangeably.
 Either term denotes a value that MUST be kept confidential to a Client.
-When labeling individual values, we typically use "secret" to refer to a value that is used derive further secret values, and "key" to refer to a value that is used with an algorithm such as HMAC or an AEAD algorithm.
+When labeling individual values, we typically use "secret" to refer to a value that is used to derive further secret values and "key" to refer to a value that is used with an algorithm such as Hashed Message Authentication Code (HMAC) or an Authenticated Encryption with Associated Data (AEAD) algorithm.

 The PublicMessage and PrivateMessage formats are defined in {{message-framing}}.
 Security notions such as forward secrecy and post-compromise